Decomposition Theory Meets Reliability Analysis: Processing of Computation-Intensive Dependent Tasks over Vehicular Clouds with Dynamic Resources: Modeling CI-App Processing as an SMP

 \subsubsection{Complexity of the SMP Model of {\tt RP-VC$_n$}}

 In addition to considering the execution of dependent sub-tasks in {\tt RP-VC$_n$}, which is fundamentally different from atomic application modeling in {\tt J}$_n$, the main differences between the SMP of {\tt RP-VC$_n$} and {\tt J}$_n$ can be outlined as follows: \begin{description}[font=$\bullet$~\normalfont] \item In {\tt RP-VC$_n$}, each group $G_h$ has its own unique image/replica and is processed by two vehicles, e.g., $C_{\ell}$ and $C_{\ell'}$, independently.
 If $C_{\ell}$ departs the VC, only $C_{\ell'}$ can recruit a new vehicle to process sub-tasks of $G_h$.
 As a result, $i$ simultaneous active recruiters coexist in state $S_i$.
 Moreover, in state { $S_i$}, if a recruiter finishes its recruitment operation, the system will transit to state { $S_{i-1}$}.
-However, in {\tt J}$_n$, whenever the only existing recruiter completes its recruitment procedure, the SMP will transit to the initial state, i.e., { $O_n$}. \item In {\tt RP-VC$_n$}, processing application $\mathcal{A}$ fails with probability $b_i$ from each state $S_i$, where { $0 < i \leq n$} (due to the dependent sub-tasks structure of $\mathcal{A}$).
-While, in {\tt J}$_n$, no failure occurs until reaching the last state, i.e., { $O_1$}, since there are $n$ replications of the application processed on $n$ different vehicles. \end{description} Relying on the $\beta$-inhomogeneous property of the events in an { ${\mathsf{SeS}}_{\mathsf{VC}}=(\zeta,\mathcal{Q})$}, the SMP presented in Sec.~\ref{BSMPR2n} is time-inhomogeneous, that we refer to by \textit{time-inhomogeneous SMP (I-SMP)}.
-As shown in Fig.~\ref{SES}, at each time instant { $t$}, residual occurring time of each event { $e_a\in \zeta$} can follow different distributions.
-To analyze {\tt RP-VC$_n$} in an { ${\mathsf{SeS}}_{\mathsf{VC}}=(\zeta,\mathcal{Q})$} and consequently obtaining \textit{C-MTTF}{ $\Big(\mathcal{A}\big|\mathcal{M}\big(\mathcal{P}(\mathcal{A}),t\big),\mathcal{R}(t)\Big)$}, it is necessary to answer the following questions regarding a general SeS: \begin{enumerate}[label={(Q\arabic*)}] \item What are the residual occurring times of events after occurring each event { $e_a\in \zeta$}? \item What is the value of $\beta$ for an $\beta$-inhomogeneous event? \end{enumerate} To deal with \ref{QQ1}, we introduce $\langle e\rangle$-algebra as a general mathematical environment to ease conducting algebraic operations on random variables in an SeS\footnote{Note that $\langle e\rangle$-algebra is not used to calculate the subtraction of random variables, studied through convolution, and moment-generating function\cite{54}.}.
-To answer question \ref{QQ2} regarding ${\mathsf{SeS}}_{\mathsf{VC}}$, we propose DT to disentangle I-SMP to a time-homogeneous SMP, called decomposed SMP (D-SMP).
+However, in {\tt J}$_n$, whenever the only existing recruiter completes its recruitment, the SMP will transit to the initial state { $O_n$}. \item In {\tt RP-VC$_n$}, processing application $\mathcal{A}$ fails with probability $b_i$ from each state $S_i$, where { $0 {<} i {\leq} n$} (due to the dependent sub-tasks structure of $\mathcal{A}$).
+While, in {\tt J}$_n$, no failure occurs until reaching the last state { $O_1$}, since $n$ replications of the application are processed on $n$ different vehicles. \end{description} Relying on the $\beta$-inhomogeneous property of the events in an { ${\mathsf{SeS}}_{\mathsf{VC}}{=}(\zeta,\mathcal{Q})$}, we refer to the SMP presented in Sec.~\ref{BSMPR2n} by \textit{$\beta$-inhomogeneous SMP ($\beta$-SMP)}.
+As shown in Fig.~\ref{SES}, at each time instant { $t$}, residual occurring time of all { $e_a{\in} \zeta$} can follow different distributions.
+To analyze {\tt RP-VC$_n$} in an { ${\mathsf{SeS}}_{\mathsf{VC}}=(\zeta,\mathcal{Q})$} and consequently obtaining \textit{C-MTTF}{ $\Big(\mathcal{A}\big|\mathcal{M}\big(\mathcal{P}(\mathcal{A}),t\big),\mathcal{R}(t),t\Big)$}, it is necessary to answer the following questions regarding a general SeS: \begin{enumerate}[label={(Q\arabic*)}] \item What are the residual occurring times of events after occurring each event { $e_a\in \zeta$}? \item What is the value of $\beta$ for an $\beta$-inhomogeneous event? \end{enumerate} To deal with \ref{QQ1}, we introduce $\langle e\rangle$-algebra as a general mathematical environment to ease conducting algebraic operations on random variables in an SeS\footnote{Note that $\langle e\rangle$-algebra is not used to calculate the subtraction of random variables, studied through convolution, and probability characteristic function\cite{54}.}.
+To answer question \ref{QQ2} regarding ${\mathsf{SeS}}_{\mathsf{VC}}$, we propose DT to disentangle $\beta$-SMP to a decomposed SMP (D-SMP).